oasis-tcs/odata-specs/odata-url-conventions/5 Query Options.md

 `day` function is invoked.

-Services that are unable to preserve the offset of `Edm.DateTimeOffset` values and instead normalize the values to some common time zone (i.e.
-UTC) MUST fail evaluation of the `day` function for literal `Edm.DateTimeOffset` values that are not stated in the time zone of the normalized values.
+Services that are unable to preserve the offset of `Edm.DateTimeOffset` values and instead normalize the values to some common time zone (for example UTC) MUST fail evaluation of the `day` function for literal `Edm.DateTimeOffset` values that are not stated in the time zone of the normalized values.